 - Preferred pickup date and time

-When your poster is ready, please pick it up from the Psychology IT office (SS 558A / 559).
+When your poster is ready, please pick it up from the Psychology main office (SS 4th Floor, Room 4020)

 In order to have access to Psychology Department participant pools, researchers must be able to present documentary evidence of current ethics approval from the University of Toronto Research Ethics Board (REB).